ahmadrezaM97/notes/notes/Fleeting Notes/Rabbitmq/Clustring.md

 ![[rabbit-durability-matrix.png]]

-#### publisher confirms
+#### Publisher Confirms

 Without publisher confirms it is possible to lose message

-A confirm is sent to a publisher once a message has been written to disk.
+__A confirm is sent to a publisher once a message has been written to disk.__

-RabbitMQ does not write message to disk on receipt but on a periodic basis, in the region of a few hundreds ms.
+`RabbitMQ` does not write message to disk on receipt but on a periodic basis, in the region of a few hundreds ms.

 when a queue is mirrored then an ack is only sent once all mirrors have also written their copy of the message to dist. -> adds more latency

 #### Clustering with Quorum Queues

-__Quoram queues are a replicated queue based on [[Raft]] consensus algorithm__
+__`Quoram` queues are a replicated queue based on [[Raft]] consensus algorithm__

 A message is guaranteed not to be lost as long as majority of replicas are not permanently lost.

 On a majority are lost, no guarantees are made.

 A quorum queue has
 1. __one leader that receive all reads and writes